NREL/resstock/docs/source/workflow_inputs.rst

   ``EndDayOfMonth``    integer          1 - 31       Yes                End day
   ===================  ========  =====  ===========  ========  =======  ===========

-Heating and cooling seasons, when combined, must span the entire year.

 Thermostat setpoints are additionally entered using either simple inputs or hourly inputs.
 Alternatively, setpoints can be defined using :ref:`detailedschedules`.